-In order to generate the target test database for a query Q that satisfies all the coverage rules $\Delta(Q)$, we must define a formula $\partial(Q)$ as the conjunction of the formulas for each coverage rule $\Delta_i \in \Delta(Q)$, that is, $\partial(Q) = \Lambda \partial_i$.
+In order to generate the target test database for a query Q that satisfies all the coverage rules $\Delta(Q)$ , we must define a formula $\partial(Q)$ as the conjunction of the formulas for each coverage rule $\Delta_i \in \Delta(Q)$ , that is, $\partial(Q) = \Lambda \partial_i$ .
 In Alloy, this formula is represented as a predicate encapsulating all the coverage rule constraints:

 Under certain circumstances it would not be feasible to find a single instance satisfying all constraints due to incompatibilities between two or more coverage rules.
-In order to detect and avoid this situation, the coverage rules are added to the testDatabase predicate and then executed in an incremental way; first, only the constraints ∂1 and ∂2 are considered and executed, then the constraint ∂3 is added and so on.
-If the solver can't find a solution in each step, the last added coverage rules are in the testDatabase predicate.
+In order to detect and avoid this situation, the coverage rules are added to the testDatabase predicate and then executed in an incremental way; first, only the constraints $\partial_1$ and $\partial_2$ are considered and executed, then the constraint $\partial_3$ is added and so on.
+If the solver can't find a solution in each step, the last added coverage rules is discarded.
+As final result, only consistent coverage rules are in the testDatabase predicate.
 Future work will be addressed in order to achieve early detection of these incompatibilities prior to